Campus Climate Survey

 When will the results be available and how will they be used?

-The survey findings will be available by Fall 2019 and will be used to develop the University’s Access, Inclusion and Diversity Strategic Plan.
+The survey findings will be available in Spring 2020 and will be used to develop the University’s Access, Inclusion and Diversity Strategic Plan.

 Who can I contact for questions about the survey?